XG-PRO/Buzz-Quiz-World-JAVA/README.md

 ------------------------------------------------------------
 Adding additional questions can be done to the source code by simply opening the packageQuestions/quiz.tsv file and adding them manually images can be included into packageQuestions/images and can be added to quiz.tsv by replacing the "NoImage" cell with the image's filename

-IMPORTANT: If you don't add an image, include the "NoImage" besides the answer
+**IMPORTANT**: If you don't add an image, include the "NoImage" besides the answer

 ------------------------------------------------------------
 Have fun with the game!